 Here are just some examples of the research that has been fostered as part of the project:

 We have placed a strong emphasis on promoting inclusive practices for vulnerable groups.
-The project improved labour access and economic empowerment in the agri-food sector of women, young people, migrants, people in a situation of human mobility, indigenous people, and Afro-Americans.
-MSMEs and associations account for 95% of productive units in Ecuador and generate 60% of employment in the agri-food sector.
-This initiative promotes alternatives for these population groups in an inclusive and sustainable manner, in addition to meeting the sustainability standards required by European markets.
+MSMEs and associations account for 95% of the productive units in Ecuador and generate 60% of employment in the agri-food sector.
+The project improved labour access and economic empowerment in this agri-food sector of women, young people, migrants, people in a situation of human mobility, indigenous people, and Afro-Americans, promoting alternatives in an inclusive manner, in addition to meeting the sustainability standards required by European markets.

-The CREA Project has made significant steps in promoting Ecuadorian products in the European market.
-Through participation in 12 trade shows, 16 SMEs and 11 producer organisations have gained exposure at prestigious events such as Biofach Germany, Anuga Germany, Fruit Attraction Spain, SIGEP Italy, Nordic Organic Sweden, Sial France, Intrafood Belgium, and ISM Germany.
+The CREA Project has promoted Ecuadorian products in the European market, through participation in 12 trade shows, 16 SMEs and 11 producer organisations at prestigious events such as Biofach Germany, Anuga Germany, Fruit Attraction Spain, SIGEP Italy, Nordic Organic Sweden, Sial France, Intrafood Belgium, and ISM Germany.

 CREA is led by Rikolto and implemented in association by the Cooperation for the Development of Emerging Countries (COSPE), the National Association of Food and Beverage Manufacturers (ANFAB), the Catholic University of Leuven (KU Leuven) and the Escuela Superior Politécnica del Litoral (ESPOL).
 In addition, FAO, CONGOPE, ANECACAO, ASEMEC, the Italian Chamber of Commerce in Ecuador CCIE and the French Ecuadorian Chamber of Commerce CCIE will contribute to the project with their experience in the agri-food sector in Ecuador and Europe.